 - Mitochondrial are rich in enzymes related to substrate oxidation, respiration, energy conservation, oxidative phosphorylation, and Kreb’s cycle.

 - A heterogeneous group of enzymes related to phospholipid metabolism and fatty acid oxidation is present in the outer compartment and outer membrane.

 - Cu++, Mg++, HPO4-, Cl-, RNA, and DNA (without histone, a protein) are also reported to occur.

 What are the functions For Mitochondrial?
 The Mitochondrion plays an important role in Cellular Respiration.

-- The Mitochondrial are organelles which transfer the chemical energy of the metabolites of the cell (through Krebs cycle and the respiratory chain) into the high-energy phosphate bond of ATP (production of ATP).
+- The Mitochondrial are organelles that transfer the chemical energy of the metabolites of the cell (through the Krebs cycle and the respiratory chain) into the high-energy phosphate bond of ATP (production of ATP).

-- Thus, mitochondrial are the “power house of the cell”, that produce the energy necessary for many vital cellular functions via, motility contraction (muscle contraction), biosynthesis of cell bioluminescence etc.
+- Thus, mitochondrial is the “powerhouse of the cell”, that produces the energy necessary for many vital cellular functions via, motility contraction (muscle contraction), biosynthesis of cell bioluminescence, etc.